JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc4_Architecture of Variables.md

 1 dish of meal= sum of portion of 1 dish per meal eaten by each group of table_member
 ____________________________________________________
 Since weekly version exists, user's input in daily version is optional.
 Just that daily version provides more accurate data.
-If sum of daily version data values != weekly version data value, daily version data values has more priority.
+If [sum of daily version's data values] != [weekly version's data value], [daily version's data values] has higher priority.
-App will notify users that the data values of version...is different.
+App will notify users that the data values of betwen two versions is different.